 What Summer FWSP is:

-- An award that is part of your overall financial aid package.
+A part of your overall financial aid package.

-What Summer FWSP is not:
+What Summer FWSP is NOT:

-- A grant from Harvard to help finance your summer activities such as thesis research.
+A grant from Harvard to help finance your summer activities such as thesis research.

-- Available to students who are not on financial aid.
+Available to students who are not on financial aid.

 The Undergraduate Summer Federal Work Study Program allocation is $5,500.
 This means that students can earn up to $5,500 through the program at an eligible employer, with the employing organization responsible for less than 40% of the earnings.
 As a result, FWSP students are less expensive to employ than a traditional student worker, opening up opportunities for FWSP students that were previously unavailable.

 The employer must agree to pay a portion of your hourly rate, FWSP can not cover 100% of student earnings.